zelmasbahi/msid/src/en/motivation.md

 Our idea was to extend an **educational bridge** connecting them to their roots and culture wherever they are.

-MSID Online came to provide a safe and flexible learning environment online, combining:
+Msid Online came to provide a safe and flexible learning environment online, combining:

 ✅ Quran memorization and interpretation
 ✅ Classical Arabic language teaching